kubernetes/community/contributors/design-proposals/statefulset-update.md

 	// Template.
 	TemplateRevision  *int64 `json:"templateRevision"`

-	// RevisionParition paritions the Pods in the StatefulSet by ordinal such
+	// RevisionPartition partitions the Pods in the StatefulSet by ordinal such
     // that all Pods with a lower ordinal will be created from the PodTemplate that
     // represents the current revision of the StatefulSet's revision history and
     // all Pods with an a greater or equal ordinal will be created from the